r-spacex/submanager/ROADMAP.md

 ## v2.0.0 (???)

-* Add support for syncing between endpoints on multiple subreddits?
 * Add more desired features (sticky comments, moderation tools, more automod automation...)
 * Add support for running within the Brokkr framework
     * Create wrappers for plugin(s) for session, wiki sync and megathread sync